cyberbobjr/pz-syntax-extension/README.md

 - v0.2.2 - Add missing properties for clothing
 - v0.2.3 - Add missing properties for items, refactor all the code for detecting bloc, add a syntax checker for missing comma
 - v0.2.4 - Add missing properties for litterature & cooking
+- v0.2.4 - Add missing properties for clothing & fix hilighting of craftRecipe name
+- v0.2.5 - Better file extension support, now .txt files are recognized ad PZ file only if 'module XXXX {' is at beginning of the file

 ## GitHub Repository